-7.5 Economic and social benefits of education
+7.5.
+Economic and social benefits of education

-7.5.1 Relative earnings advantage from education
+7.5.1.
+Relative earnings advantage from education and percentage of people with earnings

 One of the ways in which the market provides incentives for individuals to develop and maintain appropriate levels of skills is through wage differentials, in particular through the enhanced earnings accorded to people who complete additional education.
 Variations in relative earnings across countries reflect a number of factors, including the demand for skills in the labour market, the supply of workers at various levels of educational attainment, minimum wage laws, the strength of labour unions, coverage of collective-bargaining agreements, relative incidence of part-time and seasonal work and/or the age composition of the labour force.